SophiaPetrova/cookbook/README.md

 I choose Sinatra as a lightweight alternative fitting well to the current task.
 I choose to use Bootstrap 4 as a base for the CSS.

+During the development I used Postman for learning the API and planning the application.

 The application consists of:

+cookbook.rb which is the main app

+In views folder are the haml files

+In public/css is the css file which is used for enriching bootstrap

+In helpers folder is the api_calls file with ApiCalls module in which are the methods with all the API calls made to Content Delivery API

+From UI point of view:
 ### List view
 - Display a preview of all recipes, including:
   - Title